gordo-v1su4/rust-chord/README.md

    npm run dev
    ```

-5. Open your browser and navigate to `https://localhost:8080`
+5. Open your browser and navigate to:
+   - `https://localhost:8080` for the JavaScript UI version
+   - `https://localhost:8080/index-rust.html` for the Rust UI version

 ### Building for Production